Engee documentation

 Description

-The Radiative Heat Transfer unit represents the transfer of heat by radiation between two bodies.
-The process is described by the Stefan-Boltzmann law:
+Block Radiative Heat Transfer It is a transfer of heat by radiation between two bodies.
+The process is described by the Stefan—Boltzmann law:

 Where: